BrentLeeSF/algo/DesignPatterns/README.md

 **Object Pool** - used to manage the object caching.<br />
 Basically, an Object pool is a container which contains a specified amount of objects.<br /> When an object is taken from the pool, it is not available in the pool until it is put back.<br />
-Recycle objects that are no longer in use<br />
-**Prototype** - A fully initialized instance to be copied or cloned<br />
+Recycle objects that are no longer in use<br />s **Prototype** - A fully initialized instance to be copied or cloned<br />
 **Singleton** - A class of which only a single instance can exist<br />
 <br />
 <br />
-**3.Structural design patterns** are design patterns that ease the design by<br />
+**3.Structural design patterns** how classes and objects can be composed, to form larger structures.<br />
--identifying a simple way to realise relationships between entities or defines a manner<br /> -for creating relationships between objects.<br /><br />
+-simplifies the structure by identifying the relationships.<br /> -for creating relationships between objects.<br /><br />
 **STRUCTURAL DESIGN PATTERNS**<br />
 **Adapter** - Match interfaces of different classes<br />